Tam-Taro/Advanced-SEL-Filtering/README.md

     </details>
   </p>

 The first block of SEL for your `Excluded Stream Expressions` (ESE) is the Uncached Filter.
 It checks and removes uncached debrid streams with low resolution and low seeder count, except for good regex-matched.
 It also removes P2P streams if present for low seeder count.
-Usenet results are exempt for this Uncached Filter.
+Usenet results are exempt from this Uncached Filter.

 The second block of ESE is the Main Quality/Resolution Filter.
 It uses `slice(...,3)` to further trim streams, keeping top ~3 results of most `Quality` and `Resolution` combination.
 Because AIOStreams sorts streams before SEL filtering, you can determine how your streams is sorted first so that the `slice` of the top results of any `quality` /`resolution` will always select your preferred "highest-quality streams".
 For me, that would be Vidhin's regex-matched streams, so I put `Regex Pattern` right underneath `Quality` in Sort Order.
 If you value size or language for every resolution + quality pair then put `Size` or `Language` right underneath `Quality`, the `slice` will then keep your top 3 streams for that particular `quality`/`resolution` according to your size or language preference, respectively.